1hiking/JavaMatrixLibrary/README.md

 ### Testing

-- Testing is done via the library Wiremocks and JUnit 5.
+- Testing is done via the library `Wiremocks` and `JUnit 5`.
 - Each module has their own test file.
+All tests must pass.